emmagraham/STAT540-UBC.github.io/subpages/assignments.md

       - How much have you progressed in the rest of the tasks Mention if you have decided which plots you want to use (volcano, heatmap, etc.)

+   This project progress report should be a markdown file in your group project repo.
+Submit it by linking it in an issue and tag the TA and instructor who are mentors of your team.
+It's just like how you submitted your paper review, except this one is a group effort and resides in your group repo.

 * **Project GitHub repository**: This should contain the materials (or associated live links) an instructor would need to evaluate your work and that a group member would need to reproduce/reuse/extend the work.
 Group-level deliverable.
 Content should include (but is not limited to!):